ifp-uiuc/an-analysis-of-unsupervised-pre-training-iclr-2015/README.md

 ## Installation Note

-After successfully installing [pylearn2][pylearn2] and [anna][anna], the user must follow the three steps below in order to train the convolutional autoencoders:
+After successfully installing [pylearn2][pylearn2] and [anna][anna], the user needs to follow the three steps below before training the convolutional autoencoders:

 1. Go to the pylearn2 root directory.
 2. Open the ./pylearn2/sandbox/cuda_convnet/pool.py file.